 - Please make an appointment, either telemedicine or in-person, to ensure that your treatment is not interrupted.

-- Patients who have flu-like symptoms should only be scheduled via telemedicine for mutual safety.
+- Patients with flu-like symptoms should isolate at home, and only be scheduled via telemedicine for mutual safety.

 Emergency and Urgent Care